altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Do you remember what those _heroic_ people I bowed at the beginning of this post were extremely qualified at?

 Good, now it's your turn.
-And mine.
+The real internalization happens when we craft tangible things with what we learn.
+Make use of them.
+There's no other way than taking action.

 A great book would make us want to do something, and I'm sure there are many out there.

 Thanks for reading.